 This particular recipe is based off of recipes from Bri’s grandmothers and family members, that have been passed thru the family for years.
 She had been craving these meatballs fiercely lately, so she got to work on remaking the recipe.
 This version has some added special touches, and has a few substitutions that make these meatballs gluten free and keto friendly.
 Over all this Keto Swedish Meatball Recipe is a gluten free version of an authentic family recipe!

-What Seasonings Do I Need For These Keto Swedish Meatballs?
+What Seasonings Do I Need For This Recipe?

 Allspice and nutmeg are the essential spices in these meatballs, aside from salt and pepper of course.
 Allspice and nutmeg add that traditional “warmth” of spice that you will find in many Scandinavian dishes.
 Scandinavian food is certainly not spicy, but relies on simple, subtle and often warm spices like nutmeg, cardamom, cinnamon, allspice and cloves.
 The cloves are optional in the recipe, and they are something that Bri added.
-She loves the extra layer it brings to these comforting meatballs.
+She loves the extra layer it brings to these comforting gluten free and low carb swedish meatballs.

 Do I Need To Use Worcestershire Sauce and Dijon Mustard?